AJohnstone2007/ART/old/rdp/readme.md

 In September 1993, I and my colleague Andy Betts from UCL were *en route* to the fourth Eurochip conference in Toledo (Spain) and had an afternoon's wait at Madrid airport.
 He had a parsing problem: while we waited for our lift I sketched out a very simple LL(1) parser generator for him which I subsequently developed into RDP V1.0, released via comp.compilers on 16 February 1994.
 A short note on RDP was also published in [SIGPlan Notices](https://pure.royalholloway.ac.uk/en/publications/rdp-an-iterator-based-recursive-descent-parser-generator-with-tre).

 We started using RDP for teaching in Autumn 1994 and one of our courses still makes use of it.
-Development essentally stopped in mid-1997 but this internal 1.7 version includes a few changes  that were made during development of the script language front ends for [GTB](https://github.com/AJohnstone2007/ART/tree/main/old/gtb) and [ART_V2](https://github.com/AJohnstone2007/ART/tree/main/old/art_v2), some of them as late as 2012.
+Development essentally stopped in mid-1997 but this internal 1.7 version includes a few additions that were made during development of the script language front ends for [GTB](https://github.com/AJohnstone2007/ART/tree/main/old/gtb) and [ART_V2](https://github.com/AJohnstone2007/ART/tree/main/old/art_v2), some of them as late as 2012.

 #### RDP release dates - see [here](https://github.com/AJohnstone2007/ART/tree/main/old/rdp/old) for distribution zip files